Council and Committee Guidelines, Charges and Descriptions

 Charge:

-• The Nominating Committee shall prepare a list of nominees for the following elective positions in the Association: a.
-Third Vice-President. b.
+• The Nominating Committee shall prepare a list of nominees for the following elective positions in the association: a.
+Third vice president. b.
 Secretary. c.
 Treasurer. d.
-Two At-Large members of the Executive Board.
+Two at-large members of the Board of Directors.

-• The Committee will report its recommendations for approval by the Executive Board at least two months prior to the annual meeting.
+• The Committee will report its recommendations to the Board of Directors at least sixty days prior to the annual meeting.

-• The names of the approved nominees will be distributed to the eligible attending members of the Association for a secret written ballot.
+• The slate of the approved nominees will be distributed to the eligible attending members of the association for election at the Annual Business Meeting.

-• Two members elected by a plurality at the Annual Meeting of the Association.
+• Three fellow members who are not current members of the Board of Directors, elected by a plurality at the Annual Business Meeting of the Association.

 No member may serve consecutive terms.